julihirn/Serial-Monitor/README.md

 Requires: ODModules, ODHandles.

 ## Future Work
-This project is still a bit of a work in progress, I am actively working on adding multiple step program support to project files.
-You may notice that the program tabs are not yet functional.
+This project is still a bit of a work in progress, I am actively working on adding new features.

 Current Development Roadmap:
 * Modbus register editor patch up
 * Undo/redo and editing history